maliVishal01/SkillVerse_UIUX/README.md

-killVerse is a comprehensive mobile application designed to unlock potential through curated learning paths in programming and web development.
+skillVerse is a comprehensive mobile application designed to unlock potential through curated learning paths in programming and web development.
 It addresses the common pitfalls of generic learning apps by providing a structured, engaging, and unified platform for skill mastery.